Flaschix/Flaschix/README.md

 <img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExd3h6Nm53MHRjdTMzcmVtNmo1emZqd29sZ29vZWlkdHZpZHRsenRyMCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/QXwtfadqo7wbfmT46H/giphy.webp" width="25%" height="25%" align="right">

 <p>
     I am a mobile developer with experience in Fullstack development.
-I have been studying mobile development since 2021 and have several small pet projects that I write in Kotlin.
+I have been studying mobile development since 2021 and have several pet projects that I wrote in Kotlin.
 I also have experience with Java, C# and other technologies.
 My goal is to create high-quality and user-friendly mobile applications that solve real user problems.

 - 🏆 I'm pretty good at mobile development.
 - 🏆 Currently learning about Jetpack Compose and the latest frameworks most people used.